Weekly Training Net

 Operator: "This is November-Seven-Bravo-Yankee-Uniform with no traffic."

-If you indicate that you have traffic, Net Control will tell you when to speak.
+If you indicate that you have traffic, Net Control will let you know when to speak.
 Remember, PACT nets are directed nets.
 Operators should wait to be recognized by Net Control before transmitting unless there is emergency traffic.

 If you miss your district's check-in, wait until Net Control calls for late or missed check-ins.